 - Automatic and on-demand call recordings expire after 90 days

 - Faxes expire after 30 days

 - Call logs expire after 12 months

-Even if you upgrade to RingCentral’s Ultimate plan ($49.99 per user per month), these retention periods still apply.
+Even if you upgrade to RingCentral’s Ultra plan ($35 per user per month), these retention periods still apply.

 But time isn’t the only factor affecting your data storage.
 RingCentral has other limitations that eat into your data.
 For example: